mwhesse/dirigera-moodz/README.md

 ## Prerequisites

-- **Spotify Premium Account**: Required for Spotify Web Playback SDK
 - **IKEA DIRIGERA Hub**: Connected to your network with TRADFRI lights
 - **Node.js**: Version 20.x or higher
 - **Network Access**: All devices must be on the same local network
+- **Spotify Premium Account**: Optional - only needed if you want to use Spotify integration

 ## Quick Start